guitarbeat/Personal-Website/memory-bank/activeContext.md

 5. Review other SCSS files for similar variable usage patterns that might need updating
 6. Consider creating a documentation guide for CSS custom property usage in the project
 7. Update any remaining Sass module variables to CSS custom properties where appropriate
+8. Audit codebase for any remaining Sass deprecation warnings

 ## Active Decisions
 - SASS Architecture: Using modern @use syntax with proper namespacing